emanlove/SeConf2015/README.rst

-Resources, links and notes for my upcoming talk at the 2015 Selenium Conference.
+Resources, links and notes for my talk at the 2015 Selenium Conference (`video <https://www.youtube.com/watch?v=qbMtbA5spSY>`_, slides).
 If any information is missing and/or inaccurate or if you want to discuss further the idea of testing within asyncronous javascript frameworks please feel free to correct me.

 Ed Manlove